 Why Do Ponzi Schemes Work?

-It all boils down to human psychology.
-People want to believe that easy money is possible.
 When someone presents an opportunity that looks too good to pass up, it’s tempting to take a leap of faith.

 And once the scheme starts showing returns, it becomes self-sustaining as more people join in.
 But the reality is, it’s a ticking time bomb.